 We annually audit and report on compliance by auditees with key legislation applicable to financial and performance management and related matters.
-We focus on the following areas in our compliance audits, if they apply to the particular auditee:
+We focus on the following areas in our compliance audits, if they apply to the particular auditee: • the quality of financial statements submitted for auditing • asset and liability management • expenditure management • unauthorised, irregular, and fruitless and wasteful expenditure • effecting consequences

-- the quality of financial statements submitted for auditing ■ asset and liability management - budget management expenditure management - unauthorised, irregular, and fruitless and wasteful expenditure effecting consequences revenue management strategic planning and performance management financial statements and annual report transfer of funds and conditional grants - procurement and contract management (in other words, supply chain management) human resource management and compensation.
+■ revenue management ■ strategic planning and performance management ■ financial statements and annual report ■ utilisation of conditional grants ■ procurement and contract management (in other words, supply chain management).